Hickory Hills, IL

 None of the households in Hickory Hills, IL reported speaking a non-English language at home as their primary shared language.
 This does not consider the potential multi-lingual nature of households, but only the primary self-reported language spoken by all members of the household.

-The largest universities in N/A are Star Truck Driving School-Hickory Hills (317 degrees awarded in 2017).
+The largest universities in Hickory Hills, IL are Star Truck Driving School-Hickory Hills (317 degrees awarded in 2017).

 Population & Diversity

-In 2023, there were 11.6 times more White (Non-Hispanic) residents (10.7k people) in Hickory Hills, IL than any other race or ethnicity.
-There were 925 Two+ (Hispanic) and 856 Asian (Non-Hispanic) residents, the second and third most common ethnic groups.
+In 2024, there were 13 times more White (Non-Hispanic) residents (10.8k people) in Hickory Hills, IL than any other race or ethnicity.
+There were 835 Other (Hispanic) and 831 Two Races Including Other (Hispanic) residents, the second and third most common ethnic groups.

 Citizenship